0x7061/vim-go-runtime/README.md

   </tr>
   <tr>
     <td><a href="https://github.com/garyburd/go-explorer" target="_blank">garyburd/go-explorer</a></td>
-    <td>Nice to have go plugin to show documentation for a specific package.</td>
+    <td>Nice to have plugin to show documentation for a specific package.</td>
   </tr>
   <tr>
     <td><a href="https://github.com/sirver/ultisnips" target="_blank">sirver/ultisnips</a></td>